vincenzo-scotti/voice_analysis_parkinson/README.md

 This repository is organised into four main directories:

 - `experiments/` contains the directories to host:
-    - results of the experiments
+    - results of the experiments;
-    - experiment configuration dumps;
+    - experiment configuration dumps.
+- `notebboks/` contains the Jupyter notebooks to do:
+    - data exploration;
+    - results analysis.
 - `resources/` contains:
     - directories to host the dialogue corpora used in the experiments, and the references to download them;
     - directory to host the YAML configuration files to run the experiments.